-The school is located in Umoid, about 14 kms from Mawkyrwat town where the district headquarters of the South West Khasi Hills district are located.
+Established in 2019, the school is located in the mountain village of Umoid, about 14 kms from Mawkyrwat, the town where the district headquarters of the South West Khasi Hills is located.

 A SCHOOL WITH A DIFFERENCE

-St. Xavier’s Higher Secondary Umoid is truly “A School with a Difference” — as its motto suggests.
+St. Xavier’s Higher Secondary Umoid aspires to be “A School with a Difference” — as its motto suggests.

-Faith and spirituality are intrinsic elements of the school programme.
-The school day begins with a prayer and ends with the Examen — an Ignatian form of prayer.
-The Holy Eucharist is celebrated at school on the first Friday of each month.
+Faith and spirituality are also intrinsic elements of the school programme.
+The school day begins with a prayer and ends with the Examen — an Ignatian form of reflective prayer.
+On the first Friday of each month, the Holy Eucharist is celebrated at school.

 St. Xavier’s Umoid is committed to promoting the local Khasi culture.
 In fact, it was the first school in the state to adopt the jainsem, a local dress worn by Khasi women, as part of the school uniform.

 The dignity of labor, a quality already celebrated by the Khasis, is promoted in the school.
 The school buildings are cleaned by the students, as also the school premises.
-On Saturdays, the students and staff work to beautify the school and its campus.
+Often, on Saturdays the students and staff come to school to beautify the school and its campus.

 Though the school is new and still unfamiliar to many in the district and the state, it is earning a reputation for its strong academic programme, its good discipline, and the all-round formation it provides its students.